Doxepin (By mouth)

 Warnings While Using This Medicine

-- Do not stop using this medicine suddenly without asking your doctor.
-You may need to slowly decrease your dose before stopping it completely.
+- Do not stop using this medicine suddenly.
+Your doctor will need to slowly decrease your dose before you stop it completely.

 - This medicine may make you drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are drowsy or not alert.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.